 Glossolalia overtakes the traditional interpretation.

 Although the sampling is small, these writers demonstrate that there was a traditional definition that was in the process of being abandoned and being replaced by a new one.
 These objections were relatively minor compared to the momentum the doctrine of glossolalia had already accrued.
 The spirit of the times was decidedly shifting to the new definition.

-This will be outlined further in the next segment, Ecstasy, Glossolalia and tongues: Examining the Source Books.
+This will be outlined further in the next segment, A History of Glossolalia: Examining the Source Texts.

 For further reading:

 - A History of Glossolalia: Origins

 - A History of Glossolalia: Did it exist before 1879?